google/keytransparency/docs/design2.md

 The map is implemented as a sparse Merkle tree of fixed depth.

 * Indexes in the map are randomized and privacy protected via a Verifiable Random Function.
 * Values in the map represent the full history of values that have ever been stored at this index.
-This is accomplished by storing the Merkle root of a mini-log of these values.
+This is accomplished by storing the Merkle root of a mini log of these values.

-The map offers the following APIs:
+The map offers the following API:

 1. Get map value at index j with inclusion proof to snapshot a.